-I furthermore ate slice after slice of jalapeno peppers, dipped into salsa, ranch dressing, and the hot cheese sauce, until my mouth–almost literally–was on fire.
-If they would have noticed how many of those babies I ate, they probably would have slapped an “additional jalapenos” tax on me.
+Furthermore, I personally ate slice after slice of jalapeno peppers, dipped into salsa, ranch dressing, and the hot cheese sauce, until my mouth–almost literally–was on fire.
+If they would have noticed how many of those babies I ate, they probably would have slapped an “additional jalapenos tax” on me.

-I know.
-I know!
-I was tired and cold.
-I was disheartened.
+I know, I know.
+We were tired and cold, not to mention disheartened.
 I didn’t care.
 You can imagine, dear Gentle Reader, the amount of desperation I was feeling, to do this.
 I hope this does give you comfort, that even with our conscientious diet choices, we do now and then resort to the easiest thing possible.

 What we needed, that day, was warm comfort for lunch, and that quick, hot, cheap, spicy meal, brought to us on a blue plastic tray, totally fit the bill.

 Please tell me that you have days like this.
 Especially in January.